 In 2018, the FDA published a draft guidance on how to develop drugs to treat early Alzheimer’s Disease (AD).
 This document came in the wake of several high-profile late‑stage failures for AD drugs.
 These failures have challenged the decades old amyloid hypothesis of AD pathophysiology.
-In this post, we’ll explore the amyloid hypothesis and some recent findings that challenge it.
-We’ll also review the FDA’s recommendations for designing AD clinical trials.
+In this post, we will explore the amyloid hypothesis and some recent findings that challenge it.
+We will also discuss the recent approval of Biogen’s aducanumab program and review the FDA’s recommendations for designing future AD clinical trials.

 The Amyloid Hypothesis

 The amyloid hypothesis is based partly on research done by Selkoe and Glenner in the 1980s and was formally proposed by Hardy and Higgins in 1992.
 It identifies post-translational processing of the amyloid precursor protein (APP) by secretases as the source of short insoluble peptides (Aβ), which are proposed to be the root cause of AD.

 In normal brains, these peptides are degraded and removed, but under pathological conditions, the peptides can aggregate to form plaques.
 The plaques interfere with normal neuronal function, causing cell death and neurodegeneration.
 Early support for the amyloid hypothesis came from genetic studies in families with a history of AD.
 These families were found to carry mutations in either APP or the secretase genes that led to increased levels of Aβ production.

 Using the amyloid hypothesis as a starting point, many researchers created mouse models of AD in which high levels of Aβ were produced, forming numerous plaques in the brain.
 Surprisingly, although the mice developed plaques, they did not show evidence of nerve cell death or cognitive impairment.
 To be fair, animal models rarely replicate all the elements of human disease, but this was not the only evidence that cast doubt on the amyloid hypothesis.